OrgCurrent/Android/README.md

 ## Welcome to Happy Meter.

-Happy Meter is an interface that provides insight into employee happiness.
+Happy Meter is an interface that provides insight into employee sentiment.

 ### For Employees...